Information Management (MBA)

 This MBA is aimed at employment within multinational organizations, but also within the small business sector, where internationalisation of business is increasingly important and multi-skilling is essential.
 This MBA is aimed at students who may aspire to a career in information management in the UK or overseas.

-There will be no mandatory additional costs to study beyond the payment of tuition.
+There will be no mandatory additional costs to study beyond the tuition payment.
 Students should be prepared to incur the basic costs associated with studying such as transport and any on-campus purchases including printing, coffees, snacks or other sundry items.

-Many students also choose to invest in study support tools such as laptops, tablets, and/or software over the course of their studies.
+Many students also choose to invest in study support tools such as laptops, tablets, and/or software throughout their studies.
 Any activities related to study or student life which bear a cost beyond tuition will be optional, and the expense shall be clearly communicated to students at the time of registration.

 Bursary / Scholarship Information